Last updated on October 10th, 2019 at 10:47 am

 Serving up quality ingredients in imaginative flavors, like the ‘Salty Pimp’ and ‘Rocky Roadhouse,’ their cone creations are a necessary guilty pleasure!

 14. Watch a show at the Gaiety Theatre

-Dublin’s Gaiety Theater has been a landmark since 1871, but it’s been an historic venue for musicals, drama, revues, comedy, concerts, dance, festivals and pantomime.
+Dublin’s Gaiety Theater has been a landmark since 1871, but it’s been a historic venue for musicals, drama, revues, comedy, concerts, dance, festivals, and pantomime.